Editor’s note: Updated July 2019.

 Here at Brafton, we’ve found success with a 6-step persona process that includes:

-This helps us create in-depth personas that paint a true picture for our clients.
+This helps us create in-depth personas that paint a true and accurate picture of specific buyer personas for our clients.

 Ready to create your own personas?
 We’ve put together this handy Persona Development Template to help you get started!